A Long Weekend in Camden, Maine

 Where to Stay in Camden

 16 Bay View is Camden, Maine’s newest luxury hotel.
 The property’s emphasis on service is designed to make you feel welcome from the moment you arrive until you’re ready to leave.
-This 21 room boutique hotel is centrally located in Camden’s bustling shopping and dining district.
+This 21-room boutique hotel is centrally located in Camden’s bustling shopping and dining district.
 Nearly everything you need is accessible on foot.

-In a renovated building that once housed an automobile dealership, a movie theater, and a local bar among other things, 16 Bay View’s hallways are lined with old photos showcasing the history that is part of its heritage.
-If you book the Camden Harbor Suite you might even notice old tire tracks and grease stains from the cars on the hardwood floors.
+In a renovated building that once housed an automobile dealership, a movie theater, and a local bar, among other things, 16 Bay View’s hallways are lined with old photos showcasing the history that is part of its heritage.
+If you book the Camden Harbor Suite, you might even notice old tire tracks and grease stains from the cars on the hardwood floors.

-I’d suggest booking this corner suite not only for its panoramic ocean views and balcony overlooking the harbor but because it incredibly roomy.
+I’d suggest booking this corner suite not only for its panoramic ocean views and balcony overlooking the harbor but because it is incredibly roomy.
 It has two rooms, one with a king-sized bed, the other a separate sitting room, and a pass-thru fireplace.

 If that isn’t enough, this spacious suite has a spa-style bathroom with a free-standing oversized soaker tub, double vanities, steam shower, and heated tile floor.
 In fact, you may feel so at home you might never want to leave.

-I’d also recommend staying at the 16 Bay View before or after sailing on the Windjammer Angelique which departs from Camden Harbor.
+I’d also recommend staying at the 16 Bay View before or after sailing on the Windjammer Angelique, which departs from Camden Harbor.

 What To Do